 Raymore is a medium-sized city located in the state of Missouri.
 With a population of 22,941 people and five constituent neighborhoods, Raymore is the 31st largest community in Missouri.

 Raymore real estate is some of the most expensive in Missouri, although Raymore house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Raymore isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Raymore are a mix of both white- and blue-collar jobs.
 Overall, Raymore is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Raymore who work in office and administrative support (11.90%), management occupations (10.58%), and sales jobs (9.16%).

 Also of interest is that Raymore has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Raymore in 2010 was $35,912, which is wealthy relative to Missouri and the nation.
-This equates to an annual income of $143,648 for a family of four.
-However, Raymore contains both very wealthy and poor people as well.
+The per capita income in Raymore in 2018 was $36,375, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,500 for a family of four.

 The most common language spoken in Raymore is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.